 Juan M. Diaz

-Juan M. Diaz, Vice President, Finance, graduated with a BS in Finance from Louisiana State University, Baton Rouge, Louisiana (LA), USA.
+Juan M. Diaz, Executive Vice President, graduated with a BS in Finance from Louisiana State University, Baton Rouge, Louisiana (LA), USA.
 He worked as an Audit Manager at Arthur Andersen LLP in Houston, Texas (TX), USA, for six years before moving into corporate accounting.
 At O.I.
 Corporation in College Station, TX, Diaz served as Vice President, Principal Accounting Officer, and Corporate Controller.
-After a brief stint as Director of SEC Reporting at The Shaw Group Inc. in Baton Rouge, LA, he joined The Hospice Foundation of Greater Baton Rouge as their Chief Financial Officer.
+After a brief stint as Director of Securities and Exchange Commission (SEC) Reporting at The Shaw Group Inc. in Baton Rouge, LA, he joined The Hospice Foundation of Greater Baton Rouge as their Chief Financial Officer.
 His nearly fifteen years of experience in a broad array of accounting functions and business environments gives him unique insight into the financial structure of a for-profit consortium like HTRI.
 Diaz is a Certified Public Accountant (CPA) in Texas.